LakeMLB: Data Lake Machine Learning Benchmark: Benchmark Discussion

 \subsubsection{\textbf{Strengths.}}

-The strengths of LakeMLB can be summarized in three key aspects: \textbf{(1) Novelty.} To the best of our knowledge, LakeMLB is the first benchmark specifically designed to evaluate machine learning performance in data lake environments.
-Unlike traditional databases and data warehouses, data lakes are characterized by their strong capability to manage and integrate heterogeneous data.
-Motivated by this observation, LakeMLB focuses on two fundamental and representative data integration operations, namely \textit{Union} and \textit{Join}, to systematically assess the performance of a wide range of tabular learning models.
-This design enables the benchmark to effectively capture the core challenges of machine learning over data lakes. \textbf{(2) Simplicity.} To improve interpretability and analytical tractability, LakeMLB incorporates two deliberate simplifications.
-First, data integration is restricted to scenarios involving only two tables, substantially reducing the complexity of data fusion and downstream analysis.
-Second, the benchmark concentrates on classification tasks with balanced labels in the target tables, allowing researchers to focus on fundamental tabular integration models without being confounded by label imbalance or ambiguous task formulations. \textbf{(3) Ease of use.} LakeMLB is lightweight and straightforward to deploy.
-Its moderate dataset size allows experiments to be conducted on standard personal computers, and a unified training and evaluation framework is provided, facilitating reproducibility and lowering the barrier to entry for the broader research community.
+LakeMLB offers three main strengths. \textbf{(1) Novelty.} To the best of our knowledge, LakeMLB is the first benchmark designed specifically for machine learning in data lake environments.
+Unlike existing benchmarks built on relational databases, it targets two fundamental data lake integration operations, \textit{Union} and \textit{Join}, enabling systematic evaluation of tabular learning models under realistic multi-table settings. \textbf{(2) Simplicity.} To facilitate controlled analysis, LakeMLB restricts each task to integrating two tables and focuses on balanced classification tasks.
+These design choices reduce confounding factors and allow researchers to isolate the impact of data integration strategies. \textbf{(3) Ease of use.} LakeMLB is lightweight and easy to deploy.
+Its moderate scale enables experiments on commodity hardware, while a unified training and evaluation pipeline ensures reproducibility and lowers the barrier to adoption.